Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

 );
 ```

-4. Save the knowledge objects to the world model in the datastore.
+4. Save the knowledge objects to the world model in the data store.

 ```javascript
 // Save the objects to the world model